gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

   </video>
   <figcaption>
     <strong>Figure 1: </strong>
-    Parents propagate updates to their children automatically.
+    Updates propagate from cells to cells that depend on them.
   </figcaption>
 </figure>